 A “brain dump” is after taking an exam when someone posts test questions, often with the answers.
 While this can seem such an easy option for getting up-to-date information about the test so be careful.
 You have no idea if you’re getting the correct answers (or questions) besides being unethical.
 There’s no verification.
 You may be memorizing wrong answers or getting tricked entirely.

-Let’s start at the start.
 Each test comes with an explanation of the test target.
 While this might seem like a no-brainer, studying the goal means you’re more prepared to take and pass your test generally.
 It is useful to organize and structure the information you’re studying.

-Lets you know how fast or slowly you’re moving through the test is the other advantage of having this roadmap.
+Letting you know how fast or slowly you’re moving through the test is the other advantage of having this roadmap.
 Understanding where you are in the test and how much you have left is necessary for managing your time.
 You can change how much time you spend on each question to ensure you complete the test.
 You might be rushing instead due to nerves and need a reminder to take your time.

 It might sound daunting but building an actual computer is a great way to prepare.
 It will be essential in understanding not just the theory but how to apply it to you.
 There’s no better way to learn networks than to set one up yourself.